Ten de Shōwaru Cupid: Demons

 A half-breed of demon and vampire.
-She's Maria (聖 まりあ)'s rival.
+She's Maria's rival.
 She has a deep voice and speaks like a man.
-She moves next door to the Koinobori family to compete with Maria (聖 まりあ).
-She pretends to be a demure woman and tries to trick Ryuji (竜次).
+She moves next door to the Koinobori family to compete with Maria.
+She pretends to be a demure woman and tries to trick Ryuji.

-Although her plan ultimately fails, she seems to have had lingering feelings, as there's a scene where she asks Ryuji (竜次), "Won't you switch to me even now?" after her true nature is exposed.
+Although her plan ultimately fails, she seems to have had lingering feelings, as there's a scene where she asks Ryuji, "Won't you switch to me even now?" after her true nature is exposed.